 Life in the Polish city of Bydgoszcz flows along the river Brda, which runs right through the centre.
 Each year throughout July and August, an international concert takes place with orchestras playing on floating stages.
 And so clean is the water that a triathlon takes place right in the heart of the city, which also plays host to Poland’s only open water swimming championship.

 It wasn’t always this way.
 By the end of the Cold War, the riverbanks were run down and dangerous, and sewage outlets and factory waste discharge polluted its flow.
 But as Poland began to open up in the 1990s, so did the chance to revitalise the city’s lifeblood.

-17km of river were dredged.
-Sewage and other waste outlets were redirected or closed off, so that now as much as 94 percent of sewage is treated before being discharged into the river.
-The Brda is now ranked as the cleanest river in Poland.
-Even the river bus is solar powered.
+Seventeen kilometres of river were dredged.
+Sewage and other waste outlets were redirected or closed off, so that now as much as 94% of sewage is treated before being discharged into the river.
+All in all, so great were the improvements that the Brda is now ranked as the cleanest river in Poland.
+Even the river bus that ferries locals and tourists up and down its length is solar powered.

-Since implementing all these measures, the numbers of tourists has risen dramatically, and local entrepreneurs have set up or moved their businesses nearer the river.
-Even rare species such as beaver, otter and have come back.
+Since implementing all these measures, the numbers of tourists has risen dramatically, meaning opportunities for local entrepreneurs have also greatly increased, and many have set up or moved their businesses nearer the river.
+And it is not only the human population of Bydgoszcz that has welcomed the river’s return to health.
+In recent years rare species such as beaver, and otter have also come back.